You are here

 - To get help in notifying law enforcement, contact the Women's Resource and Action Center (WRAC) or the Program to Aid Victims of Sexual Assault (PAVSA).

 - UMD WRAC is available to students.

 - Clergy members of the UMD Council of Religious Advisors are available to students.

 - The Employee Assistance Program is available to UMD employees.

 - PAVSA is an off-campus resource available to students, faculty, and staff.

-- The UMD Office of Student Conduct and Conflict Resolution receives reports of sexual misconduct involving students.
+- The UMD Office of Student Conduct and Conflict Resolution receives reports of sexual misconduct involving student respondents.
 Reports may be made in person (245 Kirby Plaza) or online.

-- The UMD Equal Opportunity Associate receives reports of sexual misconduct involving employees.
-Reports may be made in person (1st Floor Conference Room, Darland Administration Building) or through the Human Resources and Equal Opportunity online form.
-More about Equal Opportunity and Affirmative Action at UMD may be found here.
+- The UMD Equal Opportunity Associate receives reports of sexual misconduct involving employee respondents.
+Reports may be made in person (1st Floor Conference Room, Darland Administration Building) or through the UReport online form.
+More about Equal Opportunity and Affirmative Action at the University of Minnesota may be found here.